Syspixie/LayoutMesh/README.md

 The application is written in C# for Windows systems, based on .NET Desktop 8.0.

 ## Installation
-The application does not have an installer.
+The application does not have its own installer.
 The installation process is simply to download a zip file, and extract its contents to a suitable directory.
 Shortcuts to the program may be created on the desktop, the taskbar, or anywhere else that makes sense.

+LayoutMesh requires '.NET Desktop Runtime 8.0' to be installed on your computer.
+If this is not found when you run the application for the first time, a message box will appear providing a link to download .NET from Microsoft.
+Clicking on the 'Download it now' link will download the .NET installer; double-clicking on the installer installs .NET - this is a very quick and simple operation, not requiring a reboot.

 By default, LayoutMesh looks for user files (layout data, settings etc.) in subdirectories under 'Documents\LayoutMesh'.
 This would be a suitable directory for the zip file contents if you envisage only ever running one version of LayoutMesh at a time; if you want side-by-side installations of different versions, then installing each version in its own subdirectory might be more appropriate.
 Changing the installation directory at a later date is simply a matter of moving the program and subdirectories, and updating any shortcuts.